Step-Chart Activities

 Cleaning Clay Tables

-The classroom has a small garbage-type can with tight lid for storing the clay in orange size balls with a few wet paper towels to keep it moist.
-I put a couple of balls out on the table covered by a damp paper towel and without any mat or workspace.
-The children use the clay on the table and have the damp towel as the only moisture provided.
-Incoming children get their own supplies from the can.
-Also present are dry-wall taping knives.
+I put a couple of balls out on the table covered by a damp paper towel and without a mat or workspace.
+The children use the clay on the table and have the damp towel at hand as the only moisture source.
+Incoming children get their additional supplies from the can.

 Mask